drstonebraker/poketac/README.md

 [--> Live Link](https://www.poketac.com) (warning: this site plays music)

 ## About
-I wanted to learn javascript, HTML, and CSS by building not just a basic Tic-Tac-Toe, but a game with 8 different artificially intelligent opponents of different difficulty levels.
+This project began with the goal of learning javascript, HTML, and CSS by building not just a basic Tic-Tac-Toe, but a game with 8 different artificially intelligent opponents of different difficulty levels.

-The result is this game wrapped in a pokemon theme, which was chosen in part for the assets freely available online, and in part due to he natural fit given the storyline of 8 'gym leaders'.
+The result is this game wrapped in a Pokemon theme, which was chosen in part for the assets freely available online, and in part due to he natural fit given the storyline of 8 'gym leaders'.``

 ## Technologies
 To learn the fundamentals, this project was built with only HTML, CSS, Javascript, and JQuery